Estate Planning

 What Happens Without Estate Planning?

-It is imperative to do estate planning in order to ensure that you have a say in decisions about your health care, assets, and end-of-life arrangements.
+It is imperative to do estate planning to ensure that you have a say in decisions about your health care, assets, and end-of-life arrangements, including funeral arrangements.
+The laws of intestacy define how your possessions, property, and estate will be distributed to the people listed in the legal order of precedence upon your passing.

 Key Estate Planning Questions